Ingredients to Avoid in Body Care | Everlasting Organics

 Coal Tar Dyes Carcinogen Risk

-Artificial colorants derived from petroleum or coal tar that may be contaminated with heavy metals.
-Some are linked to skin sensitivity and cancer with long-term use.
+Artificial colorants derived from petroleum or coal tar that may be contaminated with heavy metals including arsenic, lead, and mercury.
+Some are classified as possible or probable human carcinogens and are linked to skin sensitivity and bladder cancer with long-term exposure.
+Canada bans many coal tar dyes that remain permitted in the U.S.

 May Appear As